SoftwareForScience/jiskefet-miscellaneous-and-discussion/Metadata-for-detector-commissioning.md

 # EPN general info

 This section lists the information which is stored at the EPN level, i.e., one value for each EPN role (note: multiple EPN roles might coexist in the same host).
+EPNs can be added or removed during a run.
+For example, an EPN could be in the run at the beginning, leave mid-run and later rejoin.

 | **Field**             | **Description**                                                  | **Example**        |
 | --------------------- | ---------------------------------------------------------------- | ------------------ |